-NSC 838 Topics for Advanced Practice: .
+NSC 838 Topics for Advanced Practice: \\\\\.
 (1-6) A. Selected topics will be offered as appropriate for enhancement of advanced practice nursing role.
 May be retaken under different topics for a maximum of six credit hours.

-NSC 840 Nursing Theory.
-(3) A. Prerequisite: admission to the MSN program or department approval.
+NSC 840 Theoretical Foundations for EBP, (3) A. Prerequisite: Admission to the MSN program or department approval.
 Provides a basic understanding of the process of theory construction and an appreciation of the role that theory plays in providing a scientific basis for nursing.